Financial Records are what you use to have an easy way to tell where all your money and assets are, and exactly how much you have, at any given time.

 Your income reports are statements showing how much money you’ve earned, usually along with how much income tax and social security you have paid, in a given year.
 The most common of these is the W-2 form in the United States, but you might have others if you are self-employed or work occasional odd jobs on the side.
 These are necessary to file your taxes, but are also useful to see how your income evolves over time.

 If you have any stocks, bonds, or other investments, you will also get regular account statements from your broker.
-This will include your cash balances (available for withdraw or purchasing more securities), the total net market value of your portfolio, the amount of any dividends you have received, the total expenses of your investments (this is most important with mutual funds).
+This will include your cash balances (available for withdrawal or purchasing more securities), the total net market value of your portfolio, the amount of any dividends you have received, the total expenses of your investments (this is most important with mutual funds).
 Your investment statements are essential for tax purposes.
 Unlike claiming deductions for receipts, you are legally required to report any investment income you receive, so having ready access to these documents will be essential.

 Personal Property Inventory